Prague Experience logoPrague tourist information & travel guide logo

 For a higher vantage point, climb the Old Town Hall Tower (entrance fee applies).
 From the top, enjoy magnificent views over the Old Town Square and as far away as Prague Castle.

 Street level photography is of course another option.
-Amongst the market stalls, you can take vivid, close up shots of the colourful wares on offer, and of food and drink being prepared.
+Amongst the market stalls, you can take vivid, close up shots of the colourful wares, and of the food and drink being prepared.

-The weather at Easter in Prague is highly changeable.
-It is springtime and visitors can usually expect long spells of warm, sunny weather interspersed with dull days and heavy showers.
+The weather in Prague is highly changeable at Easter.
+As it is springtime, visitors can expect long spells of warm, sunny weather interspersed with dull days and heavy showers.

-Average temperatures are 4°C (39°F) in March and 9°C (48°F) in April, although most days it feels much higher.
-Averages are dragged down by occasional cold spells when temperatures can drop to as low as -10°C (14°F) at night.
+Average temperatures are 9°C (48°F) in April, but most days it is far higher.
+Averages are dragged down by occasional cold spells, particularly in early April, when temperatures can drop to freezing at night.

-At the other end of the scale, as April progresses, the temperature can rise as high as 25°C (77°F).
+At the other end of the scale, as April progresses, temperatures can rise to as high as 25°C (77°F).

 Clothes to Wear